VitalyVorobyev/griddetector/roadmap.md

 Goal: allow you (and advanced users) to run or swap individual stages, but still within a guided structure.

-You already have run_lsd_stage, run_outlier_stage, DetectorWorkspace, and a bunch of diagnostic types re-exported.  ￼ I’d formalize this a bit:
+You already have run_lsd_stage, run_outlier_stage, RefinementWorkspace, and a bunch of diagnostic types re-exported.  ￼ I’d formalize this a bit:

 pub struct PipelineConfig {
     pub pyramid: PyramidParams,